 Not all adults have perfect spelling skills.
 In fact, many have developed bad spelling habits over the years.
 This is even more so the case today given the nature of communication on social media networks and mobile texting.

-Abbreviations are rampant in order to save space in posts and message chains and people ignore English capitalization and punctuation rules.
-It’s also the case that individuals who dropped out of school may simply have missed out on learning how to spell in the first place.
+Abbreviations are common in order to save space in posts and message chains and people ignore English capitalization and punctuation rules.
+It’s also the case that individuals who left school early may simply have missed out on learning how to spell in the first place.

 And while spelling is only one aspect of productive language knowledge, it tends to be a rather obvious one.
-You may not know a term’s full meaning but when you misspell a word, everyone notices.
+You may not know what a word means, but when you misspell something, everyone notices.

 Spelling is not a reflection of intelligence.
 Nonetheless, it is still necessary to know how to spell in order to be successful in academic and work endeavours.
 Having poor spelling skills in English can cause an adult to be judged negatively by others.